Frequently Asked Questions

 When is orientation, and what takes place during this program?

 Orientation is held just before classes begin.
-Students will receive an invitation in the mail.
+Students will receive an invitation via email.
 Helpful sessions are conducted to introduce you to St. Joseph’s academics, campus services and student life opportunities.
 We will also provide you with information about student services and support systems, our vibrant student life, and how to get involved.
 Orientation helps you get to know other members of your entering class.
 Our student orientation leaders have designed a program to make your transition to St. Joseph’s as seamless as possible.
 The goal is to promote positive academic, personal and social experiences.

 Is orientation mandatory?

 Yes.
 As a new student, it is important that you are introduced to the wealth of opportunities and services at St. Joseph's University so you can avail yourself of a full collegiate experience.
-During the summer, the Office of Student Life will send you a full program and information on orientation activities.

 Does St. Joseph's University provide services for students with disabilities?

 Yes.
-For information about receiving classroom accommodations, contact Student Accessibility Services in the Academic Center, which is located in McEntegart Hall Room 306.
+For information about receiving classroom accommodations, contact Student Accessibility Services in the Academic Center, which is located in McEntegart Hall Room 300.

 Does St. Joseph's University offer health insurance?